 Figure 1 The hierarchy between PCRs, standards and other documents.
+EN 15804 and ISO 21930 are normative standards for construction products only.

 Within the present PCR, the following terminology is adopted:

 - The term "shall" is used to indicate what is obligatory, i.e. a requirement. - The term "should" is used to indicate a recommendation, rather than a requirement.
 Any deviation from a "should" requirement shall be justified in the PCR development process. - The terms "may" or "can" is used to indicate an option that is permissible.